Weblaunch-india/task2/README.md

-# task2
+# Internship Task2
 Hello there,
 Git and GitHub are platforms that will greatly enhance your resume and career.

 So we want you to spend the entire week (1-03-2023) - (6-03-2023) learning the following fundamentals:

 #Discover Git, Git commands, GitHub, and gitbash.

 #Discover how to connect GitHub to Vscode and use gitbash.

 #Learn how to clone and fork a repository.

 #Learn how to create and assign tasks from issues.

-#Learn how to make a new branch and merge existing ones.
+#Learn how to make a new branch and merge branch.

-#After merging all of the team branches, learn how to commit and raise a pull request.
+#learn how to commit and raise a pull request.

 We have provided a few videos for your reference; please go through the vedios provided and conduct your own research.
 ( Vedio 1 )